mgrajewski/faultapprox-matlab/readme.txt

 This is a Matlab library for detecting and approximation decision lines/faults in 2D and 3D.
-We describe the underlying algorithm in "Detecting and approximating decision boundaries in low dimensional spaces", which is availabe at arXiv.org.
+We describe the underlying algorithm in "Detecting and approximating decision boundaries in low dimensional spaces", which is available at arXiv.org (http://arxiv.org/abs/2302.08179).

 This library requires the Matlab library mesh2D by Darren Engwirda (https://github.com/dengwirda/mesh2d).
 There is no explicit documentation yet, but all functions are documented in the source code.